 Ohio Revised Code Section 3101.01(A) also limits marriage to between one man and one woman.
 However, in 2015 in the case of Obergefell v.
 Hodges, the United States Supreme Court found such a restriction to be unconstitutional as applied to same sex couples and Ohio Probate courts now issue marriage licenses to same sex couples.

 HOW DO I APPLY FOR A MARRIAGE LICENSE?

 Generally, both persons seeking a marriage license are required to personally appear together at the Probate Court of the county in Ohio where one of the Applicants resides.
 If neither Applicant is a resident of Ohio, the couple shall make application in the Probate Court of the county in which the ceremony will be performed.
 The requirement that both Applicants personally appear at the Probate Court to apply may be excused only if the Court finds that one of the parties is unable to appear due to illness or other physical disability.
 The illness or other disability must be documented by an affidavit from a practicing physician who resides in the county where the Application is being made (Ohio Revised Code Section 3101.05(A)).

 The Marriage License Application must be completed online.
+Handwritten Applications will not be accepted.
 The applicants are required to bring the printed and unsigned copy of the Marriage License Application to the Allen County Probate Court, 1000 Wardhill Ave., Lima, OH between the hours of 8:30 A.M. and 4:00 P.M. (daily except legal holidays or other authorized closures).
 The Marriage License Application must be signed under oath by both Applicants in the presence of a Deputy Clerk at the Allen County Probate Court.

 Applicants who were previously married will need to provide the following information: